 \subsection{Glasma vorticity}

 We calculate the vorticity of the glasma using Eq.~(\ref{vort-def}).
 The glasma vorticity for collisions with impact parameter $b=2$~fm is shown in Fig.~\ref{fig-vort}.
-The plot includes all points in the transverse plane for which $\delta_{\rm max}(r_x,r_y) \le 1.0$, which is the region where the gradient expansion can be trusted.
+The plot includes all points in the transverse plane for which $\delta(r_x,r_y) \le 1.0$, which is the region where the gradient expansion can be trusted.
 One sees a clear quadrupole structure, which agrees with the pattern of the $\Lambda$ polarization along the beam direction observed by the STAR and ALICE Collaborations, see \cite{STAR:2019erd,STAR:2023eck} and \cite{ALICE:2021pzu}, respectively, but the sign of the glasma vorticity is the opposite of what is seen experimentally.
 It is also opposite to that of the mechanism illustrated in the left panel of Fig.~\ref{fig-argument}.
 Interestingly, the sign of the glasma vorticity agrees with the sign of the thermal vorticity obtained in hydrodynamical models of relativistic heavy-ion collisions, see e.g. Fig.~6 of \cite{Becattini:2021iol}.
 We also note that when thermal vorticity is calculated from the glasma energy-momentum tensor, the result is qualitatively very similar to Fig.~\ref{fig-vort}.
 The calculation is described in Sec.~\ref{sec-vort} where we explain why the numerical errors are extremely difficult to control.

-To verify the quadrupole structure we calculate the vorticity integrated over the radial coordinate \be \Phi^\omega(\phi) \equiv \int_0^{R_{\rm max}} dr \, r\,\omega^z(r,\phi) . \ee We use $R_{\rm max}$ equal to the maximum $r$ for which $\delta_{\rm max}(r_x,r_y) \le 0.9$ for all values of $\phi$.
+To verify the quadrupole structure we calculate the vorticity integrated over the radial coordinate \be \Phi^\omega(\phi) \equiv \int_0^{R_{\rm max}} dr \, r\,\omega^z(r,\phi) . \ee We use $R_{\rm max}$ equal to the maximum $r$ for which $\delta(r_x,r_y) \le 0.9$ for all values of $\phi$.
 The result corresponding to Fig.~\ref{fig-vort} is shown in Fig.~\ref{fig-vort-angular}.
 To obtain the error bar we calculate $\Phi^\omega(\phi)$ with $\bar\delta = 0.8$ and $\bar\delta = 1.0$ and calculate the average of the absolute value of the difference with the result obtained with $\bar\delta = 0.9$.